 It wasn’t until the Mosla mosquito trap was patented that people started calling Nguyen Van Khoe an inventor.
 He appeared on Shark Tank season 2 with his solar drying project and only had an 8th grade education.

-Mr. Nguyen Van Khoe and the Mosla mosquito trap he invented - Photo: CONG TRIEU
+Mr. Nguyen Van Khoe with the Mosla mosquito trap he invented - Photo: CONG TRIEU

 The large mechanical workshop owned by Mr. Khoe is in Cu Chi district (HCMC).
-As the name suggests, at the age of 60, Mr. Nguyen Van Khoe still cuts steel as quickly as the young workers in the workshop.
-"I am haunted when reading newspapers and listening to the radio, everywhere there is news about dengue fever, the number of dengue fever cases in HCMC is increasing, and the whole clean and green country of Singapore is currently experiencing an outbreak of dengue fever," Mr. Khoe explained the reason for Mosla's creation.
+As the name suggests, at the age of sixty, Mr. Nguyen Van Khoe still cuts steel as quickly as the young workers working in the workshop.
+"I am haunted when reading newspapers, listening to the radio everywhere, there is news about dengue fever, the number of dengue fever cases in HCMC is increasing, and the whole clean green country of Singapore is currently experiencing an outbreak of dengue fever", Mr. Khoe explains the reason for Mosla's creation.
 In fact, he started researching mosquito traps in 2016.
-When the market already had mosquito coils, sprays, electric rackets, or more modern methods of cultivating genetically modified mosquitoes.
+When the market already had mosquito coils, sprays, electric rackets or more modern methods of cultivating genetically modified mosquitoes.
 However, dengue fever is still breaking out in many places in the country and the world .
 It seems that the existing measures are not optimal.
 Without using electricity or chemicals, what can be done to kill mosquitoes?
 The question has troubled him forever.
 The inventor only studied until grade 8, reading books and newspapers to learn about the habits and reproduction of mosquitoes.
 Understanding the characteristics and life cycle of mosquitoes was also when he came up with the idea for the device.
 The mosquito trap is designed in a round, hollow shape, forming a water jar with a lid.
-On the lid, there are small gaps that Mr. Khoe likens to "bait" to attract mother mosquitoes to come and lay eggs.With Mosla, there is no dengue fever, that is the declaration and mission for the product, this business was born.
+On the lid, there are small gaps that Mr. Khoe likens to "bait" to attract mother mosquitoes to come and lay eggs.With Mosla, there is no dengue fever, that is the declaration and mission for the product and this business was born.

 Inventor NGUYEN VAN KHOE

-Mosla mosquito trap ends its mission when dengue fever ends
+Mosla mosquito traps end their mission when dengue fever ends

 There were many obstacles in the research project of this man who had just finished 8th grade.
 The design and understanding of plastic materials were almost zero, so at first he struggled.
 The first version of the product was flawed.
 The gap on the lid was too small for mosquitoes to enter, then too big for baby mosquitoes to escape.
-The height, width, minimum water level... were all recalculated.
-At the end of November 2017, after about a dozen iterations over 2 years, Mr. Khoe was finally satisfied with the complete design of his mosquito trap.
+The height, width, minimum water level... were also recalculated.
+At the end of November 2017, after about a dozen iterations over the course of 2 years, Mr. Khoe was temporarily satisfied with the complete design of his mosquito trap.
 Long-term experiments showed that the rate of mosquitoes entering to nest and lay eggs was very high.
-When the details were refined, the rate of larvae developing into mosquitoes that returned to the outside environment was estimated at only 1%.
-At this time, Mr. Khoe submitted the product and presentation to register a patent for the Mosla mosquito trap.
-However, the time to review this application was also very long, and he himself admitted that there were times when he was so busy with work that he forgot that he had invented the Mosla mosquito trap.
-Mr. Khoe once submitted a Mosla mosquito trap to participate in and won third prize in the Dong Nai Province Innovation and Startup Competition in 2024.
-He calculated that each Mosla mosquito trap sold on the market costs about 100,000 VND, but its usage value is almost permanent.
-If not applied too much force, the product will continue to meet its goals and usage value.
+When the details were refined, the rate of larvae developing into mosquitoes that escaped back into the outside environment was estimated at only 1%.
+At this time, Mr. Khoe submitted the product and presentation to register a patent for the useful solution of the Mosla mosquito trap.
+However, the time to review this application was also very long, and he himself admitted that there were times when he was so busy with work that he forgot he had invented the Mosla mosquito trap.
+Mr. Khoe once sent a Mosla mosquito trap to participate in and won third prize in the Dong Nai Province Innovation and Startup Competition in 2024.
+He calculated that the price of each Mosla mosquito trap sold on the market is about 100,000 VND, but its usage value is almost permanent.
+If not too strong an impact force is applied, the product will continue to meet its goals and usage value.

 Tuoitre.vn